DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     class.
   P : np.ndarray, optional
     This is a :math:`\{N_{samples} \times N_{classes}\}` dimensional numpy array, which for each class contains the probability that it was observed in the sample.
-As this are observed values, per row, there should be exactly one value 1 and the rest should be zeroes.
+As these are observed values, there should be exactly one value per row that is equal to 1 and the rest should be zeroes.
     It is only retuned if **train** = *True*.
   DT : np.ndarray, optional
     This is a :math:`N_{samples}` dimensional numpy array, which for each